11 Shopping Secrets You Should Follow on Black Friday

 7. You can even shop online as Black Friday is not only store shopping

-As it is said for shopping that not every “bargain” is really a bargain so when you get an item in your shopping cart you have to recognize the difference between the price and the real price.
+As it is said for shopping not every “bargain” is a bargain so when you get an item in your shopping cart you have to recognize the difference between the price and the real price.
 If you buy something because it’s being offered at a crazy price and it’s not something you need or can use, it’s not a bargain.
-Instead it is advised to be a truly targeted shopper.
+Instead, it is advised to be a truly targeted shopper.
 Remember this isn’t your last chance to get a bargain on what you seek.
-If you’re truly looking to save money, something that might be 30 percent off Nov.
-25th might be 40 percent to 50 percent off on Dec.
+If you’re truly looking to save money, something that might be 30 per cent off on Nov.
+25th might be 40 per cent to 50 per cent off on Dec.
 20th

 9. Ask for price matching at the sales counter

-But if you have missed out the coupons not to worry as being already in the store, you can go online and type in the name of the store and “deal,” “sale” or “coupon,” and you will be surprised to see the list of coupons that might get you an additional 35 percent off on clothes or electronic goods.
+But if you have missed out on the coupons not worry as they are already in the store, you can go online and type in the name of the store and “deal,” “sale” or “coupon,” and you will be surprised to see the list of coupons that might get you an additional 35 per cent off on clothes or electronic goods.
 Even if the sale or deal is online only, they want to make the sale so if you ask the employee or a manager, they may match the deal for you.

 11. Use cash instead of credit cards and create a budget

-You might think carrying cash is a liability and credit cards are convenience and less stressful.
+You might think carrying cash is a liability and credit cards are convenient and less stressful.
 Agreed that carrying cash is worrisome as you might lose but credit card debt is more to worry about.
-In a recent study it was found out that credit card users not only spend more, but they also purchase more unhealthy things.
+In a recent study, it was found that credit card users not only spend more but also purchase more unhealthy things.
 It was found in a survey that people were willing to spend $175 to throw a Thanksgiving party when using a credit card to buy the food, but only $145 when using cash.

-Also as an psychological effect it has been found that those who pay with cash enjoy a better relationship with their purchased products.
-According to the consumer psychologists the shoppers who pay cash to buy something increase their emotional attachment with the purchase compared to credit card users.
+Also as a psychological effect, it has been found that those who pay with cash enjoy a better relationship with their purchased products.
+According to consumer psychologists shoppers who pay cash to buy something increase their emotional attachment to the purchase compared to credit card users.
 All said and done one thing is clear paying by cash helps you stick to your budget and you are more to save than to spend.

-So before you shop think about what you really need and then step for buying.
-If interested to send gifts then choose free shipping and track who is offering you at freeshipping If you really wish to go out on Black Friday then have fun, drink plenty of water and wear comfortable shoes and carry on your shopping spree to enjoy.
+So before you shop think about what you need and then step for buying.
+If interested in sending gifts then choose free shipping and track who is offering you free shipping If you wish to go out on Black Friday then have fun, drink plenty of water wear comfortable shoes and carry on your shopping spree to enjoy.